Seymour I. Schwartz: Academic appointments

 He accepted his first academic appointment in 1957, where he became an Instructor of Surgery at the University of Rochester, Strong Memorial Hospital.
 In 1959, he founded the Surgical Residents' Conference, which persists today as an annual event incorporated in the meeting of the Society for Academic Surgeons.
-Over the following ten years, he rapidly rose through the ranks of academic surgery, becoming Professor of Surgery in 1967.
-During this time he also became the Director of Surgical Research and would serve in this role for 20 years (1962-1982).
+In 1964 he published the first english textbook on liver surgery, Surgical Diseases of the Liver.
+Between 1959 and 1969, he rapidly rose through the ranks of academic surgery, becoming Professor of Surgery in 1967.
+During this time he also became the Director of Surgical Research and would serve in this role for 20 years (1962–1982).

 In 1987, he was appointed Chair of the Department of Surgery at the University of Rochester, a position he held until his retirement from clinical medicine in 1998.
 During Schwartz's tenure, recruitment within all general surgery sub-specialties and research flourished at the University of Rochester.
-Since that time, he has remained active in the University of Rochester Department of Surgery as the Distinguished Alumni Professor.
+He remained active in the University of Rochester Department of Surgery as the Distinguished Alumni Professor.
 Following his retirement, the surgical chair was endowed in his honor and to this day holds the title the Seymour I. Schwartz Chair of Surgery.

 Medical society memberships

 Schwartz has belonged to numerous societies and served in leadership roles in some of the most prestigious medical societies.
 He served as the Vice Chairman of the American Board of Surgery from 1977 to 1979.
 He was elected president of the Society for Clinical Surgery in 1985 and also served as councilor for the Society of University Surgeons.
 In 1993, he was elected president of the American Surgical Association and in 1997 had the honor of being elected the president of the American College of Surgeons, the world's largest surgical organization.

-Schwartz's influence in the world of surgery has been noted internationally and he has been appointed honorary membership in a number of foreign societies, including the Royal College of Surgeons of Edinburgh, Brazilian College of Surgeons, Mexican Association of General Surgery, Colombian Society of Surgery and Ecuadorian Surgical Society, among others.
+Schwartz's was named to honorary membership in a number of foreign societies, including the Royal College of Surgeons of Edinburgh, Brazilian College of Surgeons, Mexican Association of General Surgery, Colombian Society of Surgery and Ecuadorian Surgical Society, among others.
 In 2005, he was appointed provost of American University of Antigua College of Medicine and received a medal from King Juan Carlos of Spain for contributions to surgery.
-He has been invited to deliver over 200 guest lectures across the United States and in over 25 different countries.
+He was invited to deliver over 200 guest lectures across the United States and in over 25 different countries.